nikhil-kamboj420/React.js_HOOKS_/README.md

 ## Mini Projects

+### Registration Form

+A form that allows users to register by entering their name, email, and password.
+It includes validation to ensure all fields are filled out before submission.

 ### Challenge

 A simple React component that allows users to increment and decrement a counter using two buttons.
 It includes:
 - A reset button to set the count back to zero.
 - Maximum and minimum limits for the counter, disabling the increment button when the count exceeds 99 and the decrement button when the count is less than 1.
 - An input field to allow users to set the step value by which the counter should increment or decrement.

 ### Counter